Cryptographic Specifications of CryptPeer

 11.3 Zero Trace

-- on-demand derivation, rapid key erasure;
+- on-demand derivation and rapid key erasure;

-- minimal server-side logs:
+- minimal server-side logging;

 12. Threat Model and Assumptions